nextira999/CHzK/README.md

 ## Bug Reports and Feedback

-If you wish to report a bug or provide feedback on development, please leave a [ticket](https://github.com/nextira999/CHzK).
+If you wish to report a bug or provide feedback on development, please leave a [Issues](https://github.com/nextira999/CHzK/issues).

-Translated with DeepL.com (free version)